Muhammad Shafi: Career

-Fatawa, Rulings
+Fatwa, Rulings

 Shafi frequently assisted Azizur Rahman Usmani, head of the school's fatwa department.
 Azizur Rahman resigned from the Darul Uloom in 1344 AH (1925/1926).
 Others occupied the post of Sadr Mufti (Chief Mufti) until the Majlis-e-Shura of Darul Uloom Deoband appointed Shafi to the post on 28 Rabi al-Awwal 1350 AH (c.
 13 August 1931).
 In additions to undertaking the duties of fatwa-writing, Shafi also continued to teach some books of hadith and tafsir.

 In November 1932 (Rajab 1351), Shafi published a tract entitled Nihayat al-arab fi ghayat an-nasab on caste.
 The weavers of the Deoband area (who were regarded as a lower caste) revolted against the fatwa, and from early 1353 AH (1934/1935) to late 1354 AH (1935/1936) rallies were held and threats were made against Shafi, in response to which a group of teachers took to acting as his bodyguards.
-Several scholars wrote or spoke in defense of the fatwa, including Shafi's shaikh Ashraf Ali Thanawi, Sayyid Asghar Husain, and Husain Ahmad Madani.
+Several scholars wrote or spoke in defense of the fatwa, including Shafi's shaikh Ashraf Ali Thanwi, Sayyid Asghar Husain, and Husain Ahmad Madani.
 Due to the controversy, Shafi asked to be transferred to the teaching department, a request that was eventually granted by the Majlis-e-Shura in Sha'ban 1354 AH (c.
 November 1935).

 Shafi remained in the teaching department over the next few years, during which two other ulama held the post of Sadr Mufti.
 On 25 Safar 1359 AH (c.
 4 April 1940), Shafi was appointed to the office a second time.
 He held the post until he left Darul Uloom Deoband in Rabi al-Awwal 1362 AH (March 1943).

 Estimates of the number of fatwas that he issued while at Darul Uloom Deoband range from 26,000 to over 40,000.
 Some of Muhammad Shafi's fatwas have been published in eight large volumes titled Imdad al-Muftin, while the majority remain unpublished.

 Tasawuf

 From an early age, Shafi frequently attended the gatherings of Mahmud Hasan Deobandi.
-Then when Mahmud Hasan was imprisoned in Malta, Shafi consulted Ashraf Ali Thanawi.
+Then when Mahmud Hasan was imprisoned in Malta, Shafi consulted Ashraf Ali Thanwi.
 Mahmud Hasan returned to Deoband in June 1920 (20 Ramadan 1338 AH).
 In 1339 AH (1920) Shafi gave bay'at (allegiance) at his hand.
 However, Mahmud Hasan died a few months later on 18 Rabi al-awwal AH (November 1920).
 Shafi returned to Thanawi after Mahmud Hasan's death.
 In Rabi ath-thani 1349 AH (1930) he received ijazat-i bay'at (permission to take disciples) and khilafah (spiritual successorship).